mikzuit/fair-job-offer/README.md

 **A bit extended:**

-First: If a third party company gives you toys, gifs, poor training (even not in working hours) or crashing your real job schedule this might be a bad sign, there is no need for that third party.
-In some cases you can say they are "relevant" but not usually the case.
+First: If a third party company gives you toys, gifs, poor training (even not in working hours) or crashing your real job schedule this might be a bad sign, there is no need for that third party (Except for big corps, the more third party involved the cheaper the labor become, less responsabilities with third party workers and of course less legal issues with them).
+In some cases you can say third party is "relevant" but not usually the case.

 Second: In any Marketing Strategy the most important thing is knowing your targeted customers.
 So in Job hunting a job mean gathering hundreds or thousands of personal info from canditates each time a job is posted.
 That is where GDPR :lock: comes and is just about to one question to this be BROKEN.
 "Can I keep your data for future position?".
 You should never let them keep or at least until 30 days have been past, just look for jobs you are interested in as always, use Search engines, social media, job sites, etc.